MegaMosquito/ARPmon/README.md

 make check
 ```

 Of course, all of these `make` targets just use `curl` to connect to the REST API provided by this service.
 Look at the Makefile to see how each of these targets in implements (each is just a single line).
-Essentially just append "macs", "csv" or "json" to the BASE_URL when you connect to the API to select your prefrred output format.
+Essentially just append "macs", "csv" or "json" to the BASE_URL when you connect to the API to select your preferred output format.

 ## Notes and limitations